kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 ### §415.102   Definitions.

-For the purposes of this subpart, the definitions of §[[Volume 4/C Licensing/0417 Launch safety.md#§417.3   Definitions and acronyms.|§417.3]] and 401.5 of this chapter apply.
+For the purposes of this subpart, the definitions of [[Volume 4/C Licensing/0417 Launch safety.md#§417.3   Definitions and acronyms.|§§417.3]] and 401.5 of this chapter apply.

 ### §415.103   General.